DominicMachado/DominicMachado.github.io/docs/latn-399-s22/opuscula-latn-399-s22.md

 **Opusculum #4: Annotated Bibliography**

-For this opuscula, you will start by selecting a theme or topic that you have found particularly meaningful in this course and research it further.
-You find 10 articles, chapters, or books that deal with your topic and read them.
+For this opusculum, you will compile an [annotated bibliography](https://libguides.csun.edu/research-strategies/annotated-bibliography#:~:text=An%20annotated%20bibliography%20is%20a,short%20paragraph%20about%20each%20source.&text=Each%20source%20in%20the%20annotated,format%20to%20make%20that%20easier).
+You will start by selecting a theme or topic in the Satyrica that you have found particularly meaningful in this course and research it further.
+Some example of relevant themes or topics might include gender and sexuality, freedom and slavery, or the reception of the text.
+You will then accumulate a bibliography of 10 sources (articles, chapters, or books) that deal with your theme/topic (NB: if the source was published before 1960, you must run it by Professor Machado).
+You will then read these source and write a brief summary of it (1-2 paragraphs) laying out the purpose of the piece, its argument, its larger contribution to your understanding of the theme, and any problems you see with it.

+If you are unsure as to how to compile a bibliography properly, please look at [this webiste](https://libguides.holycross.edu/citationhelp) for reference.
+I don't have a preference as to the bibliographic style that you use, I only ask that you be consistent throughout your document.
+If you need help finding sources, please consult with [Jen Whalen](https://libguides.holycross.edu/prf.php?account_id=5347), Holy Cross' Classics librarian, who can help you along in the process.

+A satisfactory assignment will:
+-	Highlight a clear theme or topic
+-	Include a list of 10 properly-cited sources
+- Feature a brief 1-2 paragraph annotations of each source that the source's purpose, argument, and contribution to the study of the theme
+- Include criticism of sources where warranted

 ***